 Oftentimes the wastewater carries low solid impurities and trace amounts of oil.
 This water cannot be discharged into the sewer without removing the oil and solid from it.

 A wastewater centrifuge is designed to separate the water from oil and sediment.
 The centrifuge can pull out small particles (down to 0.5 microns) and oil to produce clear water that can be discharged.
 The high g-force (7000 Gs) allows it to separate the contaminants continuously.

 Using water as an extraction medium instead of solvent or ethanol is getting popular in the Hemp CBD oil industry.

-The use of water instead of solvent or ethanol is much safer i.e. does not require explosion proof equipment.
-The process is a lot less expensive because it does not use expensive solvents or ethanol.
+Using water instead of solvent or ethanol is much safer i.e. does not require explosion-proof equipment.
+The process is much less expensive because it does not use expensive solvents or ethanol.